 - The Stars That Play with Laughing Sam's Dice as the B-side.

 "Excuse me while I kiss the tropes!":

-- Ancient Astronauts: "Up From the Skies", sung from the perspective of an alien visitor to Earth ("this here people farm") who had been here before thousands of years ago during an ice age, and has come back to observe how things have changed.
+- Ancient Astronauts: "Up from the Skies", sung from the perspective of an alien visitor to Earth ("this here people farm") who had been here before thousands of years ago during an ice age, and has come back to observe how things have changed.

-- And You Thought It Would Fail: In Universe example with "the machine" in "1983...
-(And I Merman I Should Turn To Be)"
+- And You Thought It Would Fail: In-Universe example with "the machine" in "1983...
+(And a Merman I Should Turn to Be)".

 - Badass Boast: "Voodoo Child (Slight Return)":Well I stand up next to a mountainAnd I chop it down with the edge of my hand

 - Does This Remind You of Anything?: Hendrix was famous for using his guitar for visual innuendos when performing.